dayt0n/relwvm/README.md

 Warning: this tool was never tested on real hardware, only on LwVM dumps.
-It can mess up your device or even cause an unfixable recovery mode loop.
+It can mess up your device or even cause an unfixable recovery mode loop (you'll need to restore it with iTunes).

 lwvmedit
 ========